RyanScottLewis/brainfucktt/README.md

 ### StringIO

-Sometimes you do now want to use STDIN or STDOUT for the I/O of the Brainfuck program.
+Sometimes you do not want to use STDIN or STDOUT for the I/O of the Brainfuck program.

 To do that, you must use the stdlib `stringio` and pass the `:input` and `:output` options to the `run` method: